KnowMe-Bench: Benchmarking Person Understanding for Lifelong Digital Companions: Related Work

 \section{Related Work}

 \paragraph{Evaluation of Long-Term Memory Agents.} The evaluation of memory in LLM-based agents has evolved from effective context window tests \cite{hu2025memory} to multi-turn interactions that assess memory consolidation \cite{chhikara2025mem0, li2025memos}.
 Recent benchmarks focus on the agent's ability to update specific facts or track entity states over distinct conversational turns \cite{zhong2024memorybank}.
-However, these evaluations predominantly treat memory as a database of explicit facts, prioritizing retrieval precision over interpretative reasoning.
-Current benchmarks often overlook autobiographical reasoning, where an agent must infer implicit information, such as stable principles or psychological triggers, from long-horizon causal chains rather than explicit statements.
+More recent work also moves beyond purely conversational traces: CloneMem evaluates long-term memory over diaries, social media posts, and emails in AI-clone settings \cite{hu2026clonemem}, while concurrent work organizes personalized memory by event time rather than dialogue time, constructing semantically grounded durative memories for personalized agents \cite{su2026beyonddialoguetime}.
+However, these evaluations predominantly treat memory as a temporal retrieval or state-tracking problem over personal traces, prioritizing recall fidelity and longitudinal consistency over interpretative reasoning.
+Current benchmarks often overlook autobiographical reasoning, where an agent must infer implicit information, such as stable principles or affective triggers, from long-horizon causal chains rather than explicit statements.

 \paragraph{Benchmarks for Person Modeling and Psychology.} Research on "Persona Agents" typically relies on static profiles or role-playing descriptions provided in the system prompt \cite{sun2025persona, kroczek2025influence, chen2025persona}.
 While some studies incorporate psychometric evaluations like MBTI or Big Five \cite{brickman2025large, ke2025exploring, szymanski2025limitations}, they generally use these frameworks as rigid templates to steer generation.
 Such static profiling fails to capture the complexity of human behavior, which is inherently context-dependent and evolves over time.
 Furthermore, the data substrates used in these tasks are often synthetic chat logs or simulated sandbox environments \cite{cheng2025omnichat, chou2025visionarena, nguyen2026generative}.
 These sources lack the sensory grounding and introspective density characteristic of complex autobiographical narratives, limiting the evaluation of deep person modeling.